 What is the end of the school day like?Our home time is the same for both classes; between 3:25 and 3:35pm.
 Mrs Swain is outside each day and 'radios' up to the classrooms when a parent arrives.
 Each class is ready in their classroom with one member of staff, whilst the class teachers come outside in case you wish to speak very briefly with them.
 The timing and slow exit helps to reduce groups of children from the other bubble crossing paths.
 Please try your best to stick to the finishing time and leave the school grounds straight away.
 The children will be 'called for' steadily, so please don't think you've not been seen; we need to ensure a slow and steady stream of children exit the classrooms and then exit the playground.

 We can make this work!
 Please don't worry; we are a small school and we know which families have more than one child and of course have some flexibility for those who need it!
+Please try to arrive at the end of the Juniors' time and the beginning of Infants' time.

 What equipment/clothing do children need?